Essential Junk Journal Supplies & Where To Find Them

 As I say, my Vintage Photo distress ink (or really any brown distress ink) is my absolute go-to!

 You might also like to buy an ink dauber like this one to help you ink the edges of your papers easily.
-I used makeup sponges in the beginning, but I’ve found these daubers last so much longer.
+I used makeup sponges initially, but I’ve found these daubers last so much longer.
 So, in my opinion, they’re worth the slightly higher cost.

 Once you really get into this addictive hobby, you’ll start to get a better idea of what you like to use currently and what you’d like to use more of in the future.